mallyad-art/generalized_agents_automated_quality_service/README.md

-# Generalized Agents: Automated Quality Service Dashboard
+# Google Sheets Web Viewer

 A lightweight FastAPI application that transforms any Google Sheet into a searchable, paginated web interface.
 Perfect for sharing spreadsheet data without giving direct access to your Google Sheets.